OK, OK. This week's forecast still shows temperatures in the high 80s, but the weather is cooling down and we could not be more excited.

-Before it gets too warm outside, we thought we'd share our giant list of restaurant patios.
+Before it gets too cold outside, we thought we'd re-share our giant list of restaurant patios.

 This list of outdoor dining spots is long and all-encompassing.
 And now, the updated version has even more restaurants on it, including some unexpected spots you might not have remembered or thought of.
 Bookmark this page and return again the next time you feel like going out to a restaurant.
 (Or coffee shop or bar.)